g-leech/argmin-gravitas/_posts/2022-10-17-forced-association.markdown

 Similarly, I am useless at chatting and preternatural at bullshitting about ideas.
 Can go for hours.
 Any idea.
 Just let me choose who I'm talking to.

-Most interactions aren't strictly chosen (who they talk to or what they talk about).
+Most interactions aren't strictly chosen (who you talk to or what you talk about).
 I suffered for years as a result.
 This overriding need for social freedom seems to me to be the _heart_ of nerdiness.
 (OK, along with obsessiveness.)
 Experiencing pain when compelled to socialise, particularly when it's gossip or news or chitchat or intros.

 For the first 18 years of my life I had almost no-one to share my native mode (obsessive talk about big ideas).
 Half of my life was then alienated socialising. <a href="#fn:1" id="fnref:1">1</a><a href="#fn:2" id="fnref:2">2</a> So I read obsessively instead, joining the <a href="https://en.wikipedia.org/wiki/Great_Conversation">conversation</a>.